 When is Boston's St. Patrick's Day Parade?

-For 2019, the St. Patrick's Day Parade is scheduled for Sunday, March 17: right on St. Patrick's Day.
-It's still winter in Boston (spring officially arrives on Wednesday, March 20), and chances are good you'll need to bundle up if you're going, although you'll see some Bostonians in shorts pretty much any time the temperature tops 40 degrees.
+For 2020, the St. Patrick's Day Parade is scheduled for Sunday, March 15: two days before St. Patrick's Day.
+It's still winter in Boston (spring officially arrives on Thursday, March 19), and chances are good you'll need to bundle up if you're going, although you'll see some Bostonians in shorts pretty much any time the temperature tops 40 degrees.
 The parade is the largest of the many St. Patrick's Day events held in and around Boston each year.

 Where is the Parade Held?